vmstan/gravity-sync/README.md

 cd gravity-sync
 ```

 Please note the script **must** be run from a folder in your user home directory (ex: /home/USER/gravity-sync) -- I wouldn't suggest deviating from the gravity-sync folder name.
-If you do you'll need to also change the configuration settings defined in the `gravity-sync.sh` script, which can be a little tedious when it comes time to upgrade.
+If you do you'll need to also change the configuration settings defined in the `gravity-sync.sh` script, which can be a little tedious to do everytime you upgrade the script.

 ## Configuration